 You can go whale watching or puffin watching starting here.
 On the boat out in the ocean, you can feel the brisk North Atlantic wind sweeping by your checks.

 The South Coast in Iceland is insanely beautiful.
 There are too much to see.
 This synopsis won’t even cover 10% of its beauty, therefore it is strongly recommended to give it at least two days to explore this region.
 Two days in the summer you can go hiking in the glacier and look over the southern lowland, and in the winter you can see northern light in the countryside.

 Starting with Seljalandsfoss waterfall, the southern wilderness is calling you to discover the hidden Gljufrabui waterfall and to applaud the solemn Skogafoss.
 Moving on to Vik, you will see the panorama on the highest point of Dyrholaey and the composition from the lower side of the Reynisfjara Black Sand Beach.
 They are juxtaposing a landscape miracle.
 Even the small fishing village Vik has a picturesque image in which the red-roofed church standing on the hill.

 Jokulsarlon Glacier Lagoon and the Diamond Beach take another day to explore.
 Cruising in the lagoon on a boat tour allows you to see and feel the ancient ice chucks up close.
-The small ice cubes spreaded on the black beach make the place breathtaking.
+The small ice cubes spread on the black beach make the place breathtaking.

 The north region is famous for its alien landform that was created by intense volcanic activities.
 Myvatn Lake and Godafoss waterfall are both located in the region.
 Myvatn Nature Bath is referred as the blue lagoon in the north.
 In addition to these two attractions, Akureyri, the capital of the north is definitely worth a visit.
 It has a wonderful nightlife vibe in the bars and pubs in the town of 18000 people.
-There are also a botanic garden that is billed as the northernmost floral delight in the world.
+There is also a botanic garden that is billed as the northernmost floral delight in the world.

 When you are on the sightseeing day tours, you can also try some activities in the wilderness like a real adventurer.
 With the list below, you can find one that’s designed for you.